STEVE INSKEEP, Host:

 MCQUAY: We trek over mountain passes covered with prayer flags, piles of barley flower and bowls of yak butter.
 These are offerings left by pilgrims, who chant prayers to the mountain god, Kawakarpo.

 MCQUAY: For six days we've trekked the narrow trails that snake around the mountain god's abode.
 We arrive at a small temple on an island surrounded by tributaries of the Salween River.
 Inside, a bell rings with each turn of a large prayer wheel.
 The red, 8-foot tall cylinder is covered with letters of gold.
 I ask Kayson what they mean.

-Ms. KATIA BUFFATRIA (Anthropologist, Paris University): For many people, Tibet is Buddhist.
+KATIA BUFFATRIA: For many people, Tibet is Buddhist.
 But I think that it's important to note that Buddhism came in Tibet only in the 7th Century.

 MCQUAY: For ten years, Katia Buffatria(ph) studied Tibetan pilgrimage.
 An anthropologist at the Sorbonne, in Paris, she's trekked the 150 mile Kawakarpa pilgrimage three times.

 BUFFATRIA: Before Buddhism came, among other deities, you had a territorial god, which was called Ula.
 It's a mountain deity.
 Kawakarpo is a Ula, and like all the Ula is represented as a war god.
 It is regarded as the ancestor of the population living in his territory.
 In each pilgrimage, you can see a lot of ritual, which belonged to the non-Buddhist tradition, and a lot of ritual which belonged to the Buddhist tradition.

 MCQUAY: Unidentified Man: These are very good prayer flags.